taecontrol/moonguard-docs/versioned_docs/version-0.1.0/notifications/notifications-mail.md

 # Email configuration

-MoonGuard uses the Mail configuration that the user's app has in their project, and it is not possible to send notifications via email without it.
+MoonGuard uses the mail configuration from your Laravel app to send any email notification.

-Once you have config your email, add the following variables of the email in the project `.env` file:

 ```php
 MAIL_MAILER=smtp